thinkcompany/react-a11y-announcer/README.md

 ## Building and running the demo

-We included a demo that shows you how the component will behave when added to a page.
+We included a demo, a standard `create-react-app` application, that shows you how the component will behave when added to a page.
 To run the demo:

 * Clone this repo locally
 * cd into the `demo` directory